codetojoy/WarO_Java_9_Gradle/README.md

 ### Automatic Modules

 * Compare the `build.gradle` files with the `module-info.java` files.
 * Automatic modules are specified in `dependencies` as usual.
-Gradle must be doing work to translate between the two. e.g. Resolving that `spring.beans` is `org.springframework:spring-beans:4.1.5.RELEASE`
+Gradle is clearly adding value by translating between the two. e.g. Resolving that `spring.beans` in `module-info.java` refers to `org.springframework:spring-beans:4.1.5.RELEASE` in `build.gradle`.

 ### TODO